ozgurgulerx/htp_fintech_workshop_2502/README.md

 This workshop consists of two parts:

-🔹 Part 1: AI-Driven Customer Support – We’ll build a fully functional AI-powered customer support system using OpenAI’s real-time APIs, database integrations, and other key components.
+🔹 [Part 1: Horizontal GenAI Solutions - AI-Driven Customer Support](part1.md) – We’ll build a fully functional AI-powered customer support system using OpenAI’s real-time APIs, database integrations, and other key components.
 This will give attendees hands-on experience in implementing conversational AI solutions that enhance customer interactions.

-🔹 Part 2: FinTech AI Use Cases – We’ll dive into FinTech-specific applications...
+🔹 [Part 2: Emerging FinTech GenAI Use Cases](part2.md) – We’ll dive into FinTech-specific applications...

 By the end of this workshop, you’ll not only have implemented practical AI solutions but also gained a deep understanding of how to build scalable AI applications on Azure.
 Whether you're a developer, data scientist, or financial services professional, this workshop will empower you with the tools to drive innovation in FinTech using AI. 🚀